fengbintu/fengbintu.github.io/_pages/research.md

     - TranCIM connects its CIM engines through a reconfigurable streaming network (RSN) with dedicated modes for different layers in Transformer: Pipeline mode for attention layers and parallel mode for fully-connected layers.
     - TranCIM's SRAM-CIM macro is designed with a bitline-transpose structure to align the directions of input feeding and weight writing.
 Thus in the QKT-pipeline mode, transposing K is realized without additional storage and buffer access.
     - TranCIM implements a sparse attention scheduler (SAS) to dynamically configure CIM workload for different sparse attention patterns.
-- ReDCIM is the first CIM chip for cloud AI.
+- ReDCIM is the first CIM chip for cloud AI, which was covered by [Synced](https://mp.weixin.qq.com/s/v82Bt99l43S6Kegf83_q6A).
 TranCIM is the first CIM chip for Transformer models.

 Apr.
 2018 - Aug.
 2020: **Evolver, Evolvable AI Chip.**